-The length of the transfer (one, two, or three bytes or streaming mode) is indicated by two bits (W1:W0) in the instruction byte.
+The length of the transfer (one, two, or three bytes, or streaming mode) is indicated by two bits (W1:W0) in the instruction byte.
 When the transfer is one, two, or three bytes, but not streaming, \overline{CS} can be raised after each sequence of eight bits to stall the bus (except after the last byte, where it ends the cycle).
 When the bus is stalled, the serial transfer resumes when \overline{CS} is lowered.
 Raising the \overline{CS} pin on a nonbyte boundary resets the serial control port.
-During a write, streaming mode does not skip over reserved or blank registers, and the user can write 0x00 to the reserved register addresses.
+During a write, streaming mode does not skip over reserved or blank registers; therefore, the user must know what bit pattern to write to the reserved registers to preserve proper operation of the part.
+It does not matter what data is written to blank registers.